bz007/xonix/README.md

 ## Game Control

-The game can be controlled with keyboard (arrows ← → ↑ ↓ for movements and Enter as Fire) or gamepad (any joystick for movements and A as Fire).
-Also in main screen you can press F to toggle fullscreen and M to toggle background music, use + and - to adjust its volume.
-Button Q is for quit game, and Esc or Fire is used for pause during the game.
-When you press Fire button in main screen then game control is fixed to device where you press Fire and game starts.
+The game can be controlled with keyboard (arrows `←` `→` `↑` `↓` for movements and `Enter` as Fire) or gamepad (any joystick for movements and `A` as Fire).
+Also in main screen you can press `F` to toggle fullscreen and `M` to toggle background music, use `+` and `-` to adjust its volume.
+Button `Q` is for quit game, and `Esc` or Fire is used for pause during the game.
+When you press Fire button in main screen then game control is locked to device where you press Fire and game starts.

 ## TODO
- * add player name in hiscore
  * separate setup screen with video, music and game control?
  * clean up most global variables?
  * more useful context switching?
+Done with [hump.gamestate](https://github.com/vrld/hump)

 ## Just some copyright notices